alexgravx/amacs/README.md

 ````

 Then, for each tutorial, there is a associated folder (TD1, TD2, TD3 and TD4).
-In each folder, you will find subject/ and correction/ subfolders.
+In each folder, you will find `subject/` and `correction/` subfolders.
-Thos folders contain python files needed for the tutorial, as well as a **Jupyter Notebook which is the main file to fill to complete the programming part of the tutorial.**
+They contain python files needed for the tutorial, as well as a *Jupyter Notebook* which is **the main file to fill to complete the programming part of the tutorial.**
+If you are using VSCode, don't forget to select the right virtual environment for the jupyter notebook.

 You can last delete the env with:

 ````
 make delete
 ````

+## Windows

+You can configure a virtual environment with the packages provided in `requirements.txt`. \
+Install them with `pip install -r requirements.txr`

 # Authors